jnthek/sbc_related/Orangepizero2_bringupnotes.md

 Using Ubuntu Focal server OS, version Orangepizero2_2.2.0_ubuntu_focal_server_linux4.9.170

-Connect serial to usb converter with voltage selected as 3.3V
+Connect serial to usb converter with its voltage selected as 3.3V

 `screen /dev/ttyUSB0 115200`